 Running balena on the Seeed Studio EdgeBox RPI 200

-Yesterday I received a new Seeed Studio EdgeBox RPI 200 that looks perfect to build an industrial IoT edge gateway connecting Modbus Serial sensors and more.
+Yesterday I received a new Seeed Studio EdgeBox RPI 200 that looks perfect to build an industrial IoT edge gateway connecting Modbus Serial sensors using RS485 and RS232 and more.

 Just flashed balenaOS using balenaEtcher.